pixelnest/pixelnest.github.io/work/bulletml-for-unity/package-and-license/index.md

 This plugin is NOT the BulletML library (but it includes it).

 It's a wrapper around it to make it work on Unity effortlessly.
-We are not the provider and main developer behind the library.
+We are not the provider and main developer behind the official library.

 # Unity Asset Store agreement